junkurihara/dnscrypt-proxy-modns/README.md

 Our PoC &mu;ODNS relays have been implemented as a fork of [`encrypted-dns-server`](https://github.com/jedisct1/encrypted-dns-server) and are available at [https://github.com/junkurihara/encrypted-dns-server-modns](https://github.com/junkurihara/encrypted-dns-server-modns).
 Publicly available relays for PoC &mu;ODNS are listed at [https://github.com/junkurihara/experimental-resolvers](https://github.com/junkurihara/experimental-resolvers).

 Docker image of `dnscrypt-proxy-modns` is available at [DockerHub](https://hub.docker.com/r/jqtype/dnscrypt-proxy-modns).
 See `docker/README.md` for the configuration.

+> **If you are interested in &mu;ODNS based on Oblivious DNS over HTTPS, please check my repo of [`doh-auth-proxy`](https://github.com/junkurihara/doh-auth-proxy)**.
+Note that it is actually a 'work-in-progress' project as well as this repo, and your contribution is really welcome.

 > **NOTE**: **At this time this solution should be considered suitable for research and experimentation.**